Sports and Conditioning Philosophy

 Drop your Philosophical Anchor!
 If you don't have a core philosophy when training athletes (or training anyone), you'd better develop one.
 This is something I've heard Dave Tate say repeatedly at seminars.
 I don't care what it is, but you need to take a stand on the things you believe in.

 This doesn't happen overnight.
 I had to sift through years of training and reading to get to my own philosophy.
-There's big pressure for people to always be open to new ideas and that's fine – .
+There's big pressure for people to always be open to new ideas and that's fine – but you can't fall for everything.

 Learn to coach.
 Coaching is more than teaching – coaching is about getting your athletes to do the things you want them to do, in a language that they understand.
 I've seen countless smart coaches fail miserably because they can't get their point across.
 Just because you know your stuff doesn't mean you know how to coach your athletes.
 There's no book or course to learn how to coach – you gotta' get your hands dirty.